 Geotextile tube technology proved to be a solution that could be used to create marine structures for shoreline protection and at the same time could take advantage of being used for the confinement of dredge material.

 Angel H Diaz Jr. works for Geomembranas y Geosintéticos SA de CV.
-Chris Timpson works for TenCate Geosynthetics Americas.
-A longer version of this case study is available in the GeoAmericas 2016 Proceedings.
+Chris Timpson previously worked for TenCate Geosynthetics Americas.
+He is currently with Watershed Geo.
+A longer version of this was published in the GeoAmericas 2016 proceedings, published by Geosynthetica.